DevExpress/devextreme-demos/JSDemos/Demos/PivotGrid/HeaderFilter/description.md

 Use the following properties to configure the header filter:

 - [allowFiltering](/Documentation/ApiReference/UI_Components/dxPivotGrid/Configuration/#allowFiltering)
 Allows users to toggle the checkbox in the popup window to filter fields.
-Set this property to **true** to display the filter icon in the header filter.
+Set this property to **true** to display filter icons.

 - [allowSearch](/Documentation/ApiReference/UI_Components/dxPivotGrid/Configuration/headerFilter/#allowSearch)
 Allows users to search through field values.